flyingcircusio/fc-nixos-testing/doc/src/upgrade.md

 ## How to upgrade?

 At the moment, upgrading for customers is only possible by setting the platform version using the API.
-Ask our {ref}`support` to schedule an upgrade in a maintenance window or upgrade immediately if you don't use the API.
+Ask our support to schedule an upgrade in a maintenance window or upgrade immediately if you don't use the API.